jbussemaker/AssignmentEncoding/README.md

   - A derived metric can be the "Relative imputation ratio", which would apply to a set of encoders and simply compares relative design space sizes `prod(n_i)` (i.e. `n_pat` is divided out), which would prevent the need for counting the total number of matrices
+4. Maximization of distance correlation: the correlation between Manhattan distances between connection matrices and associated design vectors: the higher the correlation, the more information can be extracted from the design vectors

-Note that the latter two can be calculated directly from the problem formulation itself, whereas the first one needs objective/constraint evaluation and repeated surrogate model training.
+Note that the latter three can be calculated directly from the problem formulation itself, whereas the first one needs objective/constraint evaluation and repeated surrogate model training.

 Then to test them for real optimization performance, the following tests should be performed: